timwfitnum/Validus-MemeGen/README.md

 Components and being able to break up my project into such specific pieces whilst keeping the UI and logic highly functional made this much more enjoyable.
 They allowed me to see where issues were arising and be able to follow the flow to find the breaks.

 Towards the end of this project, I felt I had come miles along with the use of components.
-Somethings are still a bit blury with me, like the use of specific components such as React.Fragments and how, given a key, they can be used to map a collection to an array of fragments.
+Somethings are still a bit blurry for me, like the use of specific components such as React.Fragments and how, given a key, they can be used to map a collection to an array of fragments.
 I never got to use it, but I thought it was cool nonetheless.

-React.memo is a highly useful refernce tool, it allows for memoization of the previous function and uses the previous calls layout but checks for props that might have changed.
+React.memo is a highly useful reference tool, it allows for memoization of the previous function and uses the previous calls layout but checks for props that might have changed.
 They are used when rendering the thumbnails in this project, because the project is so small the performance boost is not even noticed.